nima-siboni/recruiter-problem/README.md

 The basic version of the problemn can be stated as follows [[1]](https://en.wikipedia.org/wiki/Secretary_problem):

 * There is a single position to fill.
-* There are n applicants for the position, and the value of n is known.
+* There are N applicants for the position, and the value of N is known.
 * The applicants, if seen altogether, can be ranked from best to worst unambiguously.
 * The applicants are interviewed sequentially in random order, with each order being equally likely.
 * Immediately after an interview, the interviewed applicant is either accepted or rejected, and the decision is irrevocable.